Skip to content

 • N bytes of tag content

-Optionally, a 'public key hint digest' Tag can be transmitted in the header (type: 0x10, size:32 Bytes).
-This Tag contains the SHA256 digest of the public key used by the signing tool.
+A 'public key hint digest' tag is transmitted in the header (type: 0x10, size:32 Bytes).
+This tag contains the SHA digest of the public key used by the signing tool.
 The bootloader may use this field to locate the correct public key in case of multiple keys available.

 wolfBoot will, in all cases, refuse to boot an image that cannot be verified and authenticated using the built-in digital signature authentication mechanism.